annaelisabethfromm/raincloud/README.md

 ![grafik](https://user-images.githubusercontent.com/125254113/218567929-7e47bfe2-c434-4f3d-b65b-68fb52c4b8e1.png)

 ### Congrats!
 You are done
-You can adapt the code when you have mor time points and more groups.
-If you want to use the same graphical representation for different dependent variables, you can adapt the first step and create a long format with different variables.
+You can adapt the code when you have more time points and more groups.
+If you want to use the same graphical representation for different dependent variables, you can adapt the first step and create a long format with the different variables.
 The other parts of the code will stay the same if you have the same groups and time points.